Vonng/pg_exporter/README.md

 ## Dashboards

 You could visualize these metrics via fancy grafana dashboards.
-There are lot's of dashboards available based `pg_exporter`, Check [pigsty](https://github.com/Vonng/pigsty) for detail.
+There are lots of dashboards available based on `pg_exporter`, Check [pigsty](https://github.com/Vonng/pigsty) for detail.

 ### PG Overview